Tabea Kemme

-Tabea Kemme (born 14 December 1991) is a German former professional footballer who last played for Arsenal of the FA Women's Super League.
-She also played for 1.
-FFC Turbine Potsdam for twelve years.
+Tabea Kemme (born 14 December 1991) is a German former professional footballer who played as a full-back or winger for Frauen-Bundesliga 1.
+FFC Turbine Potsdam for twelve years and for Arsenal of the FA Women's Super League.

 During her youth career and the first two seasons of her senior career, Kemme played as an attacker.
-She switched to more defensive playing positions while playing for Germany U-20 during the 2010 FIFA U-20 Women's World Cup.
+She switched to more defensive playing positions while playing for Germany U20 during the 2010 FIFA U-20 Women's World Cup.
 Two of Kemme's goals for 1.
 FFC Turbine Potsdam, both long-range shots, were included in the 10 best goals of the German Football Association's Women's Goal of the Season 2014–2015 shortlist.

 Kemme combined her football career with her police studies at Brandenburg's police training college.

 Early life

 Kemme attended the Friedrich Ludwig Jahn Potsdam Sport School, which has an elite program for girls' football.
 The school has very close links with the FFC Turbine Potsdam club.